MicrosoftDocs/learn/learn-pr/student-evangelism/cultivate-culture-belongingness/includes/4-why-belonging-matters-tech.md

 ### Check in with yourself

-A community that invites you in and provides support can make a big difference in whether you decide to persevere.
+A community that invites you in and provides support can make a significant difference in whether you decide to persevere.
 Evaluate yourself using these questions and statements as a starting point:

 - Do I fit in?